KyleKeeneWelch/KyleKeeneWelch.github.io/_posts/2023-05-25-odin-etch-a-sketch.markdown

 title:  "The Odin Project: Etch-a-Sketch"
 date:   2023-05-25 19:00:16 +0100
 categories: ['HTML', 'CSS', 'JS', 'Web']
-description: "This project is a project undertaken as part of The Odin Project learning web course teaching HTML, CSS and JavaScript skills."
+description: "This project is a project undertaken as part of The Odin Project learning web course teaching HTML, CSS and JavaScript skills.
+Provides a simple canvas layout and related tools to draw pixel-like images."
 repo: "https://github.com/KyleKeeneWelch/odin-etch-a-sketch"
 ---